-Global stocks soared to record highs in the 12 months to June 2021 after government and central bank stimulus helped economies recover from the pandemic, pharmaceutical companies hastened economic reopenings when they developed vaccines against the virus that causes the illness known as covid-19, the new US administration of President Joe Biden used the unexpected control of Capitol Hill it gained in January after surprise Senate election victories in Georgia to implement more fiscal stimulus, investors decided the Democrats' narrow control of Congress would prevent anti-business measures becoming law, and tech stocks reported earnings that showed how much they have benefited from the shift to online.
+Global stocks soared to record highs in the 12 months to June 2021 after government and central bank stimulus helped economies recover from the pandemic, pharmaceutical companies hastened the economic reopenings when they developed vaccines against the virus that causes the illness known as covid-19, the new US administration of President Joe Biden used its control of Capitol Hill to implement more fiscal stimulus, investors decided the Democrats' narrow control of Congress would prevent anti-business measures becoming law, and technology stocks reported earnings that showed how much they have benefited from the shift to digital.

-The Magellan Global Fund (Hedged) recorded a return after fees of 19.5% for the 12 months while the Magellan Global Equities Fund (Currency Hedged) (Managed Fund) recorded a return after fees of 19.6% over the period.
-The stocks that performed best over the 12 months included the investments in Alphabet (+3.5% of the total portfolio return), Facebook (+2.2%) and Starbucks (+1.8%).
+Class A units recorded a return after fees of 17.4% for the 12 months.
+Class B units returned 17.8% after fees over the same period.
+The stocks that performed best over the 12 months included the investments in Alphabet (+6.9% of the total portfolio return), Facebook (+4.2%) and Microsoft (+3.4%).
 Alphabet rose after its Google subsidiary's advertising revenue showed a better-than-expected rebound from the coronavirus-triggered slump and the US election outcome and a court ruling in June appeared to reduce the risk of a crackdown on Big Tech that would ensnare Google, which is already under anti-trust scrutiny by the US Department of Justice.
 Facebook climbed enough to record a market cap in excess of US\$1 trillion after earnings beat expectations, the social-media company said its main site has a record 2.9 billion 'active' monthly users, and a US judge in June unexpectedly dismissed two complaints against the social-media giant from the US regulator because the judge said the Federal Trade Commission failed to prove the company was a monopoly.
-Starbucks rose as economies reopened and the coffee chain deepened its penetration into China.
+Microsoft surged to become the first company after Apple to reach a market cap of US\$2 trillion after its cloud business helped the software giant beat earnings and revenue forecasts and then held up relatively well when covid-19 hit because it was judged a stock that would benefit from greater online activity.